 - 1 1/2 pounds extra-large or jumbo shrimp (from 16 to 26 per pound)

 - Salt and freshly ground black pepper, to taste

 - Lemon wedges, for serving

-Add the shrimp to the garlic, along with the green onions (white and light green parts), wine, and lemon juice; cook, stirring, until shrimp are pink and firm, about 1 to 2 minutes on each side.
-Do not overcook.
+- Add the shrimp to the garlic, along with the green onions (white and light green parts), wine, and lemon juice; cook, stirring, until shrimp are pink and firm, about 1 to 2 minutes on each side.
+(Don't overcook!)

 *How to Clarify Butter - Melt 1/2 cup (1 stick) of unsalted butter in a saucepan over low heat.
 Simmer until the top is covered with a foam layer.
 Once the butter stops bubbling and splattering and there's no new foam, remove the butter from the heat and skim off the foam.
 To remove the remaining solids, line a metal mesh strainer with cheesecloth and strain the butter into another container.